Cine Joven is a free after-school digital filmmaking & media arts produced by MMAC.

 Our mission is to give students the direct experience to represent & empower the Latinx community, culture & identity through film.

-Our next session will be hosted TBA (after school).
+Our next session will be hosted in Fall 2018 (after school).
 For more information, contact us!

 As this completely free youth outreach program has continued to grow over time, we have worked directly with schools such as as Del Valle High, David Crockett High, Anderson High, & Ann Richard's School, ensuring that students from all over Central Texas have a chance to participate.